open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 | 61               | 2**-61                   | 2**-61 and above               |

-Such a random variable `r` can be generated using efficient instructions on modern computer architectures.
+Such a random variable `r` can be generated using efficient instructions on modern computer architectures, for example:

 ```golang
 import (